 For those interested in spending a night or two in this place, there are a few basic accommodations in the village nearby.
 There is also a pilgrim's hut meant to provide accommodations to the people who come on pilgrimage tours to Khecheoplari.

 Khechepalri means – The mountain of blissful heaven.
 Legend has it that this place was once a grazing ground full of stinging nettle.
 Native Lepchas use the bark of the nettle for a number of purposes.
-One day a Lepcha couple were peeling the bark of the nettle when they saw a pair of conch shells coming through the air and entering into the ground.
-Soon after the earth beneath shook violently and spring of water came out.
+One day a Lepcha couple were peeling the bark of the nettle when they saw a pair of conch shells coming through the air and entering the ground.
+Soon after the earth beneath shook violently and a spring of water came out.
 The entire ground was soon engulfed and turned out to be a huge lake.
 As per Nesol text, the lake was recognized as the abode of Tshomen Gyalmo, the chief protecting nymph of dharma as blessed by goddess Tara.
 Native people believe that the shape of the lake resembles the footprint of the goddess Tara.

 Most tourists visit Khecheoplari as part of the full day sightseeing of Pelling.
 The tour starts at Pelling and continues through Darap Village and Rimbi falls before reaching Khecheoplari.
 The lake can also be reached through Yuksom through Singshore bridge and Kanchenjunga falls.